Conditions of Acceptance

 - To be available to both students and parents 24 hours a day in case of emergency.

-Further Assistance For further help and guidance you may contact St Edmund’s College International Office by email: firstname.lastname@example.org
+For further help and guidance please contact St Edmund’s College International Office at: firstname.lastname@example.org